micaelmz/medium-bloggy/TESTING.md

 # User Stories

-**Result:** All user stories have been successfully implemented, with a :white_check_mark: to denote items that have been implemented in this game.
+**Result:** The majority of user stories have been successfully implemented, with a :white_check_mark: to denote items that have been implemented.
+User stories related to an adminstrator account have been pushed into a later sprint.

 <br/>